mapbender/mapbender-documentation/en/book/templates.rst

 * "tabs" orders mapbender elements in tabs
 * "accordion" displays mapbender elements as an accordion list

-In the template file you define the function "getRegionsProperties".
+For adding you define the function "getRegionsProperties" in the template file.

-For configuration you check an option  at your application's configuration.
+For configuration you check an option in your application's configuration.

 .. code-block:: bash